brianglass/orthocal-python/README.md

 	TZ - a valid timezone; the default is America/Los_angeles BASE_URL - the part of the url common to all urls on the site; the default is https://orthocal.info PORT - the port for the web service to listen on; This must be set.
 There is no default.
+	ALLOWED_HOST - The host name (per [Django docs](https://docs.djangoproject.com/en/4.2/ref/settings/#allowed-hosts)) that this server can serve from.